jakewalsh90/Terraform-Azure/Terraform-Cloud-Deployment/readme.md

-# Setting up for Terraform Cloud Deployment
+# Prerequisites for Terraform Cloud Deployment
 This page explains the required pre-requisites for deploying Terraform using Terraform Cloud.

 ## Creating a Service Principal